actblue/actblue_wordpress_plugin/actblue-contributions/readme.txt

 = Keep it secure =

 - If you’re not using a fully managed service like wordpress.com, make sure you’re using a trusted WordPress [hosting provider](https://wordpress.org/hosting/) with a proven track record of security.
-Look for hosts that have a dedicated support team, provide SSL, manage WordPress updates, and proactively scan for attacks.
+Look for hosts that have a dedicated support team, provide SSL, manage WordPress updates, and proactively scan for vulnerabilities, misconfigurations, and attacks.
 - Use [HTTPS](https://wordpress.org/support/article/https-for-wordpress/) URLs for your entire site, especially WordPress core files (starting with `wp-`). **ActBlue embeds won’t work on non-HTTPS URLs**.
 - Protect access to the WordPress Dashboard by using [strong passwords](https://krebsonsecurity.com/password-dos-and-donts/) and [Two-Factor Authentication](https://wordpress.org/plugins/two-factor/) (2FA)
 - Limit the number of admin users by [using user roles](https://www.wpbeginner.com/beginners-guide/wordpress-user-roles-and-permissions/)